blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/autonomousscan.md

 	- Intelligent scan: Runs when [scan mode](../properties/configuration/blackduck-server.html#ariaid-title7) is not set to RAPID or STATELESS, or `--detect.blackduck.scan.mode` is explicitly set to INTELLIGENT.

-- [OFFLINE mode](properties/configuration/blackduck-server.html#offline-mode): When `--blackduck.offline.mode` is true or there is no [blackduck_product_name] url or [blackduck_product_name] proxy information provided.
+- [OFFLINE mode](properties/configuration/blackduck-server.md#offline-mode): When `--blackduck.offline.mode` is true or there is no [blackduck_product_name] url or [blackduck_product_name] proxy information provided.
 (Warning messages will be logged for binary and signature scans.)

-	- Binary scan: Will run if a binary file exists in the scan directory and [blackduck_product_name] configuration is completed.
+	- Binary scan: Will run if one or more binary files exist in the scan directory and [blackduck_product_name] configuration is completed.

 	- Signature scan: Will run against source files if scan cli is available.
 If scan cli is not locally available, it will need to be downloaded from [blackduck_product_name].